 Alerts are the notifications that security products send you.
 Some security products send alerts only when they identify threats that need immediate response.
 Other security products send alerts in purely informational situations.
-This article will cover the four phases of the alert lifecycle, Alert Workflow Rules, MDR threat investigation, and alert remediation.
+This article will cover the five phases of the alert lifecycle, Alert Workflow Rules, MDR threat investigation, and alert remediation.

 What does Red Canary do with alerts?

-Alerts within Red Canary follow a four phase process.
+Alerts within Red Canary follow a five phase process.

 Phase 1: Ingestion

-The first step is the ingestion phase, where Red Canary ingests all of the security alert data from the source platform you have configured with Red Canary.
+The first step is the ingestion phase, where Red Canary ingests all of the security alert data from the source platform you have configured with us.
 We normalize the data and extract key data points in order to get the most out of your telemetry.
-You will be able to see the alerts within Red Canary.
+You can see these alerts within Red Canary.

 Phase 2: Enrichment

-With your telemetry ingested, Red Canary parse additional Alert Workflow Rules to help look for specific triggers within an alert.
+With your telemetry ingested, Red Canary can parse additional Alert Workflow Rules to help look for specific triggers within an alert.

-Red Canary's Alert Workflow Rules let you create custom ingest rules and define the actions Red Canary takes in response to alerts.
+Red Canary's Alert Workflow Rules let you create custom ingest rules and define the actions we take in response to alerts.
 You can filter alert data as it comes into Red Canary and make updates to the actions you want taken when alerts are detected.
 From here, Red Canary evaluates the Alert Workflow Rules and applies the designated changes when an alert matches the specified criteria.

 By using the synchronization capability via API in the third-party source platform, Red Canary can deliver updates on the alerts to your third-party source platform.
 This allows us to provide comments and status changes for these alerts.
 In addition, Red Canary can close alerts that are determined to be non-threatening.
 This functionality isn’t available for alert sources that don’t support state synchronization and auto-commenting functionalities.
 In addition, for these features to work, there must be a built connection between Red Canary and your third-party security platform.